tnichols217/notes/ARTS 302/Reading Drawings.md

 # Views
 ## Elevation
 - Views from thee side of the building (or the side of the road)
-- There is no perspective, it is orthogonal
+- There is no perspective, it is orthographic
 - There is no slicing in the elevation

 ## Plan